carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/storage_pools/README.md

 ```

 If you take a look at the backend definition, you will see that there are 3 Virtual Storage Pools.
 Each one with a different set of parameters.
-The below command will show yuu the contents of the backend defintion file:
+The below command will show yuu the contents of the backend definition file:

 ```bash
 [root@rhel3 storage_pools]# cat backend-nas-vsp.json
 ```

-Now apply the backend defintion with tridentctl:
+Now apply the backend definition with tridentctl:

 ```bash
 [root@rhel3 ~]# tridentctl -n trident create backend -f backend-nas-vsp.json